Café Zorba is a very popular pizzeria located in El Poblado in Medellín. It has some excellent vegetarian thin-crust pizza cooked in a brick oven.

 In addition, you can order the pizzas with different toppings on each half.

-Also, on the menu are four different appetizers with prices ranging from 7,500 to 16,500 pesos.
-The appetizers are basic and classics – mushrooms, hummus, ciabatta bread with balsamic reduction and extra virgin olive oil and Creole potatoes.
+Also, on the menu are four different appetizers with prices ranging from 7,500 to 17,500 pesos.

-I really like the mushroom appetizer that comes to your table bubbling in olive oil with garlic.
+I really liked the mushroom appetizer that came to your table bubbling in olive oil with garlic but this appetizer is no longer available.

 Finally, there are six different desserts on the menu priced at 5,000 to 8,500 pesos.
 The brownie with ice cream is my favorite.